 Even in places where people don't often pay in cash, businesses are reluctant to turn away clients who prefer to pay in cash.
 As some people who love they liberty, paper bills and coins would say,

 If you refuse my cash, I reject your service.

-It will take time to develop infrastructure needed to facilitate a cashless global economy.
-Prevailing systems are currently to prone to dangers such as cyber attacks & power outages.
+It will take time to develop the infrastructure needed to facilitate a cashless global economy.
+Prevailing systems are currently to prone to dangers such as cyber-attacks & power outages.
 Problems that could lead to a single point of failure scenarios.
-Scenarios wreck significant havoc, panic and instability.
+Scenarios wreak significant havoc, panic, and instability.